Microsoft BYOL: Unlocking the Potential of Your Existing Licenses

 What are the benefits of Microsoft BYOL?

-Cost saving, especially if you have substantial discounts on your volume licensing program like Microsoft Enterprise Agreement.
+The primary benefit of BYOL is cost savings, especially if you have substantial discounts on your volume licensing program like Microsoft Enterprise Agreement.

 What Microsoft programs support BYOL?